-- If the business allows you to bring your own food containers, make sure it’s clean and wipe it down when you get home.
-Get safety advice for using reusable food containers (external link)
+- If the business allows you to bring your own food containers, make sure they are clean and wipe them down when you get home.

 - Try to limit the number of people from your household that are going to shop, as it will make physical distancing easier while you’re shopping.
 Try not to spend a long time in the shop.

-- Shops will be doing their best to limit the number of shoppers — helping you keep 2 metres away from others.
+- Shops will be doing their best to limit the number of shoppers — helping you maintain physical distance.

 - If you like, take a soapy towel in a small container to wipe down the trolley or basket handles.